qaware/adcl/README.md

 spring.data.neo4j.password=neo4j
 # Folder where .class files of the project are located
 project.uri=path/to/project/classes
-# Name for last data to create diff against
+# Name for last data to create a changelog against
 project.commit.previous=versionRef1
 # Name to store new analysed data
 project.commit=versionRef2